Living With AHC

 Although there is no proof that the disorder limits life expectancy, these children do appear more susceptible to complications such as aspiration, which can sometimes be life-threatening.
 In rare cases, children have died suddenly and unexpectedly, in circumstances similar to the sudden death reported in patients with epilepsy (known as SUDEP, or sudden unexplained death in epilepsy).
 For this reason, careful evaluation to identify problems which could be associated with such episodes is a critical part of the care plan for these patients.
 Monitoring oxygen levels and insuring safe management of secretions may be needed during severe episodes.

-Currently the cause of and cure for AHC is unknown.
-In addition, medicinal treatment options are extremely limited.
+Currently there is no cure for AHC but in 2010 the ATP1A3 gene was identified as a leading cause of AHC and represents approximately 76% of those affected.
+Ongoing research will hopefully provide a genetic identification for the remaining patients and a treatment for all.
+Presently, medicinal treatment options are extremely limited.
 The medication Flunarizine (trade name Sibelium), is a calcium channel blocker and has shown some effectiveness in reducing the severity, intensity and/or duration of paralytic episodes, but is not an effective treatment in all cases.